cfpi-icml23/cfpi-icml23.github.io/README.md

 # CFPI

-This is the repository that contains source code for the [CFPO website](https://cfpi-icml23.github.io).
+This is the repository that contains source code for the [CFPI website](https://cfpi-icml23.github.io).

 If you find CFPI useful for your work please cite:
 ```